Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 Since it also has antimicrobial and antibacterial properties, it can help prevent skin diseases and clear skin of blemishes.

 It may also be applied to dry patches of skin on the head, which causes dandruff to develop.
-As dandruff is often caused by dryness, this golden syrup can help prevent dandruff too.
-And others claim it moisturizes and smoothens hair too!
+As dandruff is often caused by dryness, this golden syrup can help prevent dandruff.
+Others claim it moisturizes and smoothens hair, too!

 Tip: Apply and massage a dab of honey on elbows and knees to keep them moisturized and smooth.